HKJPN/MD-WORKS-PROVENANCE/README.md

 ## Beta status

-MD//WORKS Provenance is currently in beta and is being tested in real writing workflows.
+MD//WORKS PROVENANCE is currently in beta and is being tested in real writing workflows.

 ### Recommended environment